This blog is for you

 Instead, you decide to use that fear of yours to guide you in the direction that's important to the growth of your soul.
 Instead of yielding to the winds of fear blowing in your face, you head directly into it.
 You take a 180 degree turn in attitude and climb into the cockpit.
 You turn the key.
 You start the engines.
 You taxi that aircraft of yours down to the end of the runway.
 You look up the runway with the voice of the lizard screaming in your ears that you don't have what it takes, and then you lean on the throttles.
 You're picking up speed.
 All of a sudden unseen forces come to your aid, they you lift off the ground, and you're airborne.
 Pretty soon you're looking down upon the tops of the clouds from a place where no one, including yourself, ever thought you could ever go.
 You've drained Resistance, the voice of the lizard, of all of its juice by denying it the fear that fuels it.
 You've beaten it at its own game and, in the process, realized your dream.
 That's what it takes, and that's what it's like, to sit down and write your own music.

 Sometimes, rarely, you start with a musical idea for a theme already in your head, but more typically that isn't how it works at all.
 It doesn't happen by standing in the hangar staring up at our airplane, waiting for our fears and misgivings to disappear before we take action.
 No, the vast majority of the time we get our musical ideas only AFTER we sit down and start working ... only AFTER we've started our engines, taxied to the end of the runway, and leaned on the throttles.
 It doesn't matter if you're writing a novel, drawing a picture, painting a landscape, sculpting a statue, choreographing a dance, arranging flowers, or composing a symphony ... every creative endeavor like this is subject to this same mysterious process.
 It's the craziest thing in the world, to think that you have to start working BEFORE you get an idea for what you're going to turn out, but that's exactly how it works.
-Every score posted on this blog was written this way ... and every one of them, to a piece, can stand side by side with any organ music being composed today.
+Every score posted on this blog was written this way ...
 You don't wait for an idea to arrive in your head, you just get to work, and then, inspiration comes.
 Inspiration has to see us working before it alights on our shoulder.

 The scores for the first 9 Opus numbers posted on this blog were written for an instrument without pedals or with an inoperative Pedal division.
 These can make a digital stage piano with good pipe organ samples or just the manuals of a pipe organ sound quite big [See menu bar, Video, Photo Album 2].
 It helps a student of the organ to keep handy some practical contemporary music like this which covers a broad range of need for traditional worship services, fraternal use, filling out recitals, or situations where only electronic keyboards are used ... if a small chapel type instrument or an old, historic pipe organ with no pedalboard is to be used ... if the pedalboard is too diminutive to perform the music first contemplated ... for unexpected emergency moments (for example, if a critical pedal key is discovered loose at the last minute and unusable) ... or for teaching, especially if the student is unable to reach the pedals or is not yet fully comfortable playing them.
 We never know when we're going to need stuff like this.
 It's this writer's hope that, for whatever purpose they're needed, all of the scores offered here will "have legs" and leave this blog so people may benefit from and have use of them.